Updated August 23, 2020

 Doctors are people, and people make mistakes.
-If those mistakes involve misdiagnosing a health condition, the patient can suffer serious consequences: a prolonged condition, further complications, ineffective treatment, or even death.
+If those mistakes involve misdiagnosing a health condition, patients can suffer serious consequences: a prolonged condition, further complications, ineffective treatment, or even death.

 Misdiagnosis as a term can cover a variety of circumstances.